akpetty/icesat2-book/content/0_home.md

 ## Jupyter Book description
 [Jupyter Books](https://jupyterbook.org/intro.html) provide a novel means of compiling various related Jupyter Notebooks into one convenient and well-indexed location.
 Here, a series of Jupyter Notebooks are used to provide a visual demonstration of our efforts to analyze winter Arctic sea ice conditions, primiarly freeboard and thickness, derived from ICESat-2 data, along with other relevant datasets.

-We have also set up the book so that users can easily run the code without needing to download anything by using the hosting service called Binder.
-To run a notebook (chapter pages in the book) in Binder, just click the **Binder** tab under the rocket ship icon at the top of each notebook.
-This option is configured for all notebooks except the modules in the Helper Functions section and the data wrangling notebook.

 ## Accessing the data
 The monthly gridded ICESat-2 winter Arctic sea ice thickness data are archived and made publically available at the NSIDC (https://nsidc.org/data/IS2SITMOGR4).
 However, to simply our analysis we have also uploaded these same data to a [AWS S3 Bucket](https://icesat-2-sea-ice-us-west-2.s3.us-west-2.amazonaws.com).
 We have also generated and uploaded aggregated netcdf files containing all the data presented in this Jupyter Book in the S3 bucket under the name `IS2_jbook_dataset_201811-202104.nc` and `IS2_CS2_jbook_dataset_201811-202104.nc`.
 This dataset contains all the gridded ICESat-2 sea ice thickness data along with all other datasets used in the notebook to help contextualize the sea ice and atmospheric conditions through each winter.
 All datasets included have been regridded to the same NSIDC North Polar Sterographic grid (the native grid of the ICESat-2 sea ice data used), to simplify the mapping and comparisons.
 See the Data Wrangling pages for more information each dataset and on on the regridding process.